 Practising self-care will help you realign your mind, body and spirit.
+While it is a common site among people who work out to take care of oneself using the best nerve medications from www.neuropathyreliefguide.com/ or the best supplements for their muscle, self-care is not just applicable to them.
 Contrary to popular belief, self-care is not sitting at home, munching pizza and watching your favourite Netflix show.
 Relaxing and doing the things that you love is not self-care.
 Self-care is when you take time out to care for your body, mind and soul.
 Sometimes you are so focused on doing this or that, you forget that your body, mind and soul need your attention too.
 Speaking on the art of practising self-care, Luke Elijah, a Spiritual and Relationship Wellness Coach, says, “Self-Care and Self-Love go hand in hand.
 We can only ever give to ourselves and others what we already behold and encompass within us.”

 How to practise self-care?